kdsn/smiley-status-checker/README.md

-# SmileyStatusChecker
+# Smiley Status Checker
 ## Description
 ### Project Overview:
-SmileyStatusChecker is an API with a web frontend designed to query the Danish Food Administration's "Smiley" scheme.
+Smiley Status Checker is an API with a web frontend designed to query the Danish Food Administration's "Smiley" scheme.
 This system displays the latest inspection results of businesses as a smiley icon and provides a direct link to the companys profile on the official Food Administration website.
 This project was developed in response to the absence of an official API from the Food Administration, making it cumbersome for businesses to manually update their smiley status on their websites.

 ### Technology:
 + **Backend:** PHP